Arianny Celeste: As model

 Celeste has modeled for magazines such as Maxim, FHM, Playboy, Sports Illustrated, and Fighter's Only Magazine.

 On February 4, 2010, Sports Illustrated named her "Lady of The Day."

 Maxim voted her "The Hottest UFC Octagon Girl" in the May 2010 issue where she was featured as the cover model.
 Arianny also appears in Maxim's Hot 100 list for 2010, 2011, 2012, 2013 and 2014; she placed #23, #69, #58, #18 and #59 respectively on the list.

 Celeste posed nude for the November 2010 issue of Playboy, which was one of top-selling issues that year.

 As host

 The UFC premiered a new weekly, web-only show called UFC Ultimate Insider on July 29, 2010.
 Celeste serves as host for the show, with Joe Rogan interviewing various UFC fighters.
 It also features updates on upcoming matches, PPV's, as well as highlights from previous events.
 The first episode featured a new photo shoot with Celeste.

 Celeste was the co-host of TV series Overhaulin'.
 She appeared in seven episodes from 2014 to 2015.

 Others

 Hooters invited Celeste to be a judge at the 2011 Hooters International Swimsuit Pageant.
-Celeste is featured as an Octagon girl in video games UFC 2009 Undisputed, UFC Undisputed 2010, UFC Undisputed 3, EA Sports UFC and EA Sports UFC 2.
+Celeste is featured as an Octagon girl in the video games UFC 2009 Undisputed, UFC Undisputed 2010, UFC Undisputed 3, EA Sports UFC and EA Sports UFC 2.